jkawamoto/fgo/README.md

 fgo [global options] command [arguments...]

 COMMANDS:
     init     create Makefile and other related directories. build    build binaries, upload them, and update the brew formula. update   update the brew formula.
     help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --pkg NAME, -p NAME   overwrite directory NAME to store package files.
-(Default: pkg) --brew NAME, -b NAME  overwrite directory NAME to store homebrew formula.
-(Default: homebrew) --help, -h            show help
+    --pkg NAME, -p NAME   directory NAME to store package files (default: "pkg")
+    --brew NAME, -b NAME  directory NAME to store homebrew formula (default: "homebrew")
+    --help, -h            show help
     --version, -v         print the version
 ~~~

 ### Initialization
 After starting your project, initialization is required.
 To initialize Formula Go, run `fgo init`.
 It creates a Makefile, which will be used to compile your project,
-and a template of homebrew formula.
-If a Makefile or a template of homebrew
+and a homebrew formula template.
-formula already exist, fgo won't overwrite them.

-To create the template of homebrew formula, a user name and a repository name
+To create the homebrew formula template,
+GitHub's user name and repository name are required.
-in GitHub is required.
-By default, fgo checks your git configuration to get
+By default, Formula Go checks your git configuration to get
 those information but you can given them by the arguments.

 If your git configuration doesn't have both information and you don't give them